ktor/dotfiles/README.md

 # X features
 * xmonad configuration
 ## X Cheatsheet
-* `$ terminator` - great terminal with great coding font that supports vim powerline and solarized theme for eye peace
+* `$ terminator` - great terminal with great coding font that supports vim powerline and solarized theme for eye peace, infinite output buffer for convenient review of long running tail
 * `$ wallpaper` - command that downloads randomly one of 10 latest bing backgrounds and sets it as a desktop wallpaper (without actually saving a file on disk)
 * `$ idea` - command that starts up intellij idea
-* `$ doma-setup.sh` - command that configures xinerama with notebook screen on
+* `$ monitor-*.sh` - commands that configure xinerama for different
-  the left side of external monitor
+  configurations of external monitors/beamers, location based

 # xmonad features
 * _Mute, Volume Up, Volume Down_ - mapped to amixer commands